 Disclosures relating to 3M's business segments are provided in Item 1, Business Segments.
 Financial information and other disclosures are provided in the Notes to the Consolidated Financial Statements.
-As described in Note 16 to the Consolidated Financial Statements, effective in the third quarter of 2015, within the Health Care business segment, the Company formed the Oral Care Solutions Division, which combined the former 3M ESPE and 3M Unitek divisions.
-As also described in Note 16, effective in the first quarter of 2016, the Company changed its business segment reporting in its continuing effort to improve the alignment of its businesses around markets and customers.
-Business segment information presented herein reflects the impact of these changes for all periods presented.
+As described in Note 16, effective in the third quarter of 2015, within the Health Care business segment, the Company formed the Oral Care Solutions Division, which combined the former 3M ESPE and 3M Unitek divisions.
 3M manages its operations in five business segments.
 The reportable segments are Industrial; Safety and Graphics; Electronics and Energy; Health Care; and Consumer.